sounkou-bioinfo/goServeR/README.md

 This package provides an interface to a simple HTTP file server written in go using Copilot.\
 The server supports range requests and unbounded CORS.
 It uses the cgo package to call Go functions from R using the R C extension mechanisms.
 This is an experimentation with the R C extension mechanism without the very convenient Rcpp.

 The server is obviously very insecure but useful for my use case of serving local BCF/BAM files to an [ambiorix](https://ambiorix.dev/) app using [igv.js](https://github.com/igvteam/igv.js).
-This package works on my ubuntu laptop and you need go to be installed.
+This package works on my ubuntu laptop and github runners (see .github/r.yaml ) and a go install is required.

 ## INSTALL